lablnet/lablnet.com/src/content/projects/upwork_amazon.md

 3. Save images to Shopify via GraphQL API.
 4. Save product details to Google Sheet.
 5. Repeat the process for all products in the Google Sheet.
+6. If the column Platform has CDON value, send the product to CDON API.

 ## Challenges